tsamaya/what3words-api-nodejs-client/README.md

 ### what3words API key

-the `what3wordsapi` module allows to use an environment variable (`W3W_API_KEY`) to send requests on what3words API.
-Otherwise your API is a parameter of each requests.
+This library allows to use an environment variable (`W3W_API_KEY`) to send requests on what3words API.
+Otherwise the what3words API keyr is a parameter of each requests.

 `$ export W3W_API_KEY=YOUR-API-KEY`